MakeSchool-Tutorials/We-Sell-Shoes/P01-Navigation/content.md

 ```
 We give our parent navbar class a higher z-index and a width of 100% so it goes across the page.

-The next thing we'll do is add some styles to get our images to display horizontally.
+The next thing we'll use [CSS3 Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) to make our `nav-links` display horizontally.

+Flexbox allows us to layout elements easily.
+In order to use it, we need to give our parent ```<div>``` a ```display: flex;``` property.
+We then specify that it should be a row, and that we want to justify our content to the beginning.

+We will use a bunch of different flexbox styles throughout this tutorial.

 ```css
 .navbar {